zocker-160/ifm/doc/diagnostics.rst

 ``error: links between [name1] and [name2] have differing lengths``
-       You've defined more than one link or join between the given rooms, but given them different values for the ``length`` attribute.
+       You've defined more than one link or join between the given rooms, but given them different values for the :keyword:`length` attribute.
 This isn't allowed.

 ``error: more than one task needs to follow [task] immediately``
-       You've given two or more tasks an identical ``follow`` tag.
+       You've given two or more tasks an identical :keyword:`follow` tag.
        Only one task can "follow" a given task.

 ``error: [num] cyclic task dependencies``
        The game isn't solvable because there's one or more chains of tasks